Osmantəpə

-Osmantəpə is an early Neolithic settlement near Kükü village in the Şahbuz district in the Nakhchivan Autonomous Republic.
+Osmantəpə is an early Neolithic settlement near Kükü village, in the Shahbuz District of the Nakhchivan Autonomous Republic of Azerbaijan.

 Geographical location

 The Neolithic settlement Osmantəpə is around 2,400 m above sea level near the village of Kükü in the Şahbuz district on the edge of the Qanlıgöl reservoir and partly underwater.
 The settlement area was discovered after the artefacts on the edge of the river were eroded.
 The location of the settlement is due to the fact that the area of the settlement is surrounded by several water sources, which the nomadic tribes could use.
 In order to collect the water from these springs, Shan Giray, the governor of the district, built a dam there as early as 1865, creating the artificial lake.

-Previous research on the Neolithic in the South Caucasus
+Early Neolithic in the South Caucasus

-In the South Caucasus region, archaeologists divide the Neolithic into two cultural phases, an early, pre-ceramic Neolithic and a later, ceramic Neolithic.
-The previous investigations of the Stone Age sites in the region including Azerbaijan showed several periods of the Stone Age from the early Paleolithic to the Neolithic, but the archaeological documentation lacks radiocarbon dates,stratigraphic connections and paleoecological data.
-In addition, the transition from the Epipalaeolithic cultures of the early Holocene to the Aratashen-Shulaveri-Shomutepe culture (5500-4000 BC) of the late Neolithic and the following Chalcolithic has not been sufficiently investigated.
+In the South Caucasus region, archaeologists divide the Neolithic into two cultural phases, an early Pre-Pottery Neolithic, and a later ceramic Neolithic.
+The previous investigations of the Stone Age sites in the region including Azerbaijan showed several periods of the Stone Age from the early Paleolithic to the Neolithic, but the archaeological documentation lacks radiocarbon dates, stratigraphic connections and paleoecological data.
+In addition, the transition from the Epipalaeolithic cultures of the early Holocene to the Aratashen-Shulaveri-Shomutepe culture (6000-4000 BC) of the late Neolithic and the following Chalcolithic has not been sufficiently investigated before the 21st century.
+While there's increasing research in these areas since 2000, some problems still remain.